 The branch dichotomy persists: the phantom branch ($\zeta=-1$) yields larger deflection angles than the ordinary branch ($\zeta=+1$) at fixed $\ell$, due to the constructive alignment of mass and charge contributions.
 However, both branches experience the same $\ell$-dependent reduction, so the \emph{ratio} of phantom-to-ordinary deflection angles remains sensitive to the charge-to-mass ratio and the ModMax parameter~$\gamma$.

-From an observational perspective, the reduction of the deflection angle with increasing $\ell$ would manifest as smaller Einstein ring radii and decreased magnification in strong-lensing systems compared to the Schwarzschild prediction at the same mass, providing a distinctive observational signature of Kalb-Ramond Lorentz symmetry breaking.
-Together with the thermodynamic and photon-sphere properties discussed in previous sections, gravitational lensing offers a complementary channel for constraining the KR parameter~$\ell$ and discriminating between the ordinary and phantom Kalb-Ramond-ModMax black hole branches.
+From an observational perspective, the reduction of the deflection angle with increasing $\ell$ would manifest as smaller Einstein ring radii and decreased magnification in strong-lensing systems compared to the Schwarzschild prediction at the same mass, providing a distinctive observational signature of KR LSB.
+Precision astrometric missions and EHT ring-size measurements operating at the ${\sim}1\%$ level could in principle distinguish between the KR lensing deficit and the lensing excess predicted by monopole or string-cloud backgrounds, since the two produce opposite-sign corrections to the Schwarzschild baseline at the same order in the deformation parameter.
+Together with the thermodynamic and PS properties discussed in previous sections, gravitational lensing offers a complementary channel for constraining the KR parameter~$\ell$ and discriminating between the ordinary and phantom KR-ModMax BH branches.